cwebley/ki/README.md

  * 1 cost power to find out when a character is up.
  * maybe this live updates forever or something cool.
  * could even be tied into the matchup inspector

+* Meld
+ * Risk/ reward kind of power.
+Blend 2 characters into one.
+ * The values for each character average out, and every time one of the melded characters show up, it could be EITHER character
+ * The actual matchup isn't decided/resolved until it is the current match.
+Inspect won't tell you who the melded character is

 * reseed opponents characters